Last updated on March 25th, 2025

 1 teacup brandy = 1/3 c.

-• buttermilk: Buttermilk is a cultured dairy product that adds a tangy flavor and creates tenderness in baked goods.
+- buttermilk: Buttermilk is a cultured dairy product that adds a tangy flavor and creates tenderness in baked goods.
 When purchasing buttermilk, look for simple, natural ingredients such as “cultured milk”.
 MAKE YOUR OWN!
 Add 1 T. vinegar or lemon juice into a liquid measuring cup and add cream or whole milk until it reaches the 1 c. measure line and let it sit for a few minutes before use.

-• eggs: Eggs are important in baking because their protein provides structure, they are a natural leavener trapping air that expands during baking, and they add moisture to baked goods.
+- eggs: Eggs are important in baking because their protein provides structure, they are a natural leavener trapping air that expands during baking, and they add moisture to baked goods.

-• nutmeg: Nutmeg is a warm spice that comes from the nutmeg tree in the Spice Islands.
+- nutmeg: Nutmeg is a warm spice that comes from the nutmeg tree in the Spice Islands.
 It is available as whole nutmeg, grated or pre-ground.

 Dietary Substitutions

-For the past 12+ years, I owned an all-natural specialty bakery converting conventional recipes to gluten-free, vegan, keto, low-sugar, etc. These are proven tips I use to convert conventional recipes into delicious, specialty baked goods.
-Read more about it here.
+For the past 12+ years, I have owned an all-natural specialty bakery converting conventional recipes to gluten free, vegan, wholesome, etc. Read more about it here.

-TO MAKE GLUTEN-FREE:
+TO MAKE GLUTEN-FREE

-• My number one tip is to let the batter rest as hydrating gluten-free flour will help eliminate grittiness.
+- Be sure to let the batter rest to help eliminate grittiness.
 Even letting the batter sit 15 minutes will yield a light and tender baked good.
 You can let batter sit in the fridge overnight, and up to 3 days.

-• Add 1-2 tablespoons additional buttermilk to help hydrate the flour.
+- Add 1-2 tablespoons additional buttermilk to help hydrate the flour.

-• Gluten-free baked goods do not have the same shelf-life as conventional baked goods.
-Store in airtight container on counter 1-2 days, refrigerate 3-5 days, or seal in plastic and place in freezer-safe container for up to 6 months.
-If frozen, allow to come to room temperature before opening the container.
+- Gluten-free baked goods have a shorter shelf-life than conventional baked goods and dry out faster.
+Store in airtight container on counter 1-2 days, refrigerate 3-5 days, or seal in plastic and place in a freezer-safe container for up to 6 months.
+After pulling the container from the freezer, bring to room temperature before opening the lid.

-TO MAKE VEGAN/DAIRY FREE:
+TO MAKE VEGAN/DAIRY FREE

-• To replace the egg, place 1 tsp. of baking soda into your baked good and pour 1 T. white vinegar on top of the baking soda.
+- To replace the egg, place 1 tsp. of baking soda into your baked good and pour 1 T. white vinegar on top of the baking soda.

 Equipment